sourcegraph/jetbrains/README.md

 ## Cody Features

-### Autocomplete: Cody writes code for you
+### Autocomplete

 Cody autocompletes single lines or whole functions in any programming language, configuration file, or documentation.
 It’s powered by the latest instant LLMs for accuracy and performance.

 ![Example of using code autocomplete](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/AutoCompletion_IntelliJ_SS.jpg)

-### Chat: Ask Cody about anything in your codebase
+### Chat

-Cody is able to search context from your entire codebase — not just your open files.
-Cody uses advanced code search to retrieve context from both local and remote repositories.
+Answer questions about your entire codebase, specific files and symbols, or general programming topics.

 For example, you can ask Cody: